-The designation of an eligible "clinical" faculty member should be a faculty member who holds a .75 FTE appointment or higher whose principal, if not exclusive, activity is to provide clinical instruction.
-"Clinical" faculty will be eligible for "tenure."
+An eligible clinical faculty member must be a faculty member who holds at least a .75 FTE appointment or higher whose principal, if not exclusive, activity is to provide clinical instruction.
+Clinical faculty are eligible for tenure.

-Faculty must meet various standards for professional employability and maintain a balance among teaching, scholarship, and professional and public service different from that of the academic track.
+Faculty must meet various standards for professional employability and maintain a balance among teaching, scholarship, clinical care, and professional and public service different from those on the academic faculty track.
 Because there is generally less time for the traditional scholarly activity/research performed by academic faculty, scholarship of clinical faculty is usually focused on professional practice improvements or advancement of teaching in the professional setting.
 Clinical faculty may also engage in various types of scholarly activity/research projects that are directed toward advancing instruction, the profession, and/or practice.
+Demonstration of productivity in all four areas (i.e., teaching, scholarship, clinical care, service) and superior achievement in at least three of the four areas will be assessed by each faculty member's department chair/ academic administrator and noted on annual evaluations of faculty activity.

 At the time of appointment, all faculty candidates must hold a minimum of a degree equivalent to the degree offered in the academic program in which they teach.
 Additionally, candidates, where appropriate, must have and maintain national certification and licensure or credentials as listed in the job description for their position.
-Promotions will be contingent on maintaining the expected certification and/or credentials.
+Promotions will require maintaining the expected certification and/or credentials.